The disturbing and bizarre disappearances on Auckland's west coast beaches

 On October 10, Iraena had gone to a house at Piha with her new boyfriend and another couple.
 They later testified that she went down to the beach alone at some point and returned soaked and cold.
 She refused a change of clothes and chose to go naked beneath a duvet.
 Her boyfriend later left without her, at her request.

 Other people came and went from the house.
 At around 9 pm, Iraena Asher called the police, claiming she’d been drugged and was being pressured into having sex.
 The police called her a taxi, which never turned up.
-She left the house, wearing just the underwear, boots, and sweatshirt.
+She left the house wearing just underwear, boots, and a sweatshirt.

 Julia took Iraena to the Black Sands Lodge on Beach Valley Rd, which she ran with her partner, Bobbie Carroll.
 Iraena took a shower and they offered her a bed for the night, but she remained suspicious of the couple and declined.